pynvme/pynvme/doc/api.rst

 **Parameters**

 * **io_size (short, range, list, dict)**\ : IO size, unit is LBA.
-It can be a fixed size, or a range or list of size, or specify ratio in the dict if they are not evenly distributed
+It can be a fixed size, or a range or list of size, or specify ratio in the dict if they are not evenly distributed.
+Default: 8, 4K
 * **lba_step (short)**\ : valid only for sequential read/write, jump to next LBA by the step.
 Default: None, same as io_size, continous IO.
 * **lba_align (short)**\ : IO alignment, unit is LBA.
 Default: None: same as io_size when it < 4K, or it is 4K
 * **lba_random (bool)**\ : True if sending IO with random starting LBA.
 Default: True